ArchitectSystematicTechnology/HyperNetVPNServer/float/docs/reference.md

 number of global Ansible variables are also required to customize the infrastructure for your application.

-All files are YAML-encoded and should usually have a *.yml* extension.
+All configuration files are YAML-encoded and should usually have a *.yml* extension.

 Float is controlled by a top-level configuration file, which you should pass to the ansible command-line tool as the inventory with the